szw/vim-kompleter/README.md

 Perhaps a Python implementation could handle threading a bit better (but it wouldn't work on ARM processors anyway).

-Right now Vim-Kompleter forks a process with DRuby server which performs asynchronous tasks (parsing identifiers).
-It seems pretty stable and fast enough.
+Right now Vim-Kompleter forks a process with a DRuby server which performs asynchronous tasks (parsing keywords).
+It's actually pretty stable and very fast.

 Case-Sensitive Completion